Money Identification & Management

 Accurately, easily and independently identifying money can be challenging for students who are blind or visually impaired.
 There are strategies and tools available to help the student who is blind or visually impaired learn this important skill.
 When teaching students to sort and identify coins, it is important to provide hands-on experience with real coins.
 Coins can be distinguished by feeling the size differences and the smoothness and roughness of the edges.

-Students need to have repeated experiences discriminating and using money.
-Arrange for the student to make purchases from a vending machine, identify stores that sell certain items, schedule fund raising activities, and use shopping lists.
-Repeated exposure and real life situations to use money will provide a greater opportunity for learning and applying those concepts.
+Students need to have repeated experiences in discriminating and using money.
+Arrange for the student to make purchases from a vending machine, identify stores that sell certain items, schedule fundraising activities, and use shopping lists.
+Repeated exposure and real-life situations to use money will provide a greater opportunity for learning and applying those concepts.

 The Coin Abacus makes counting various combinations of coins and dollar bills simple for students of all ages.
 This electronic teaching tool helps students of varying educational abilities master the task of counting money.
 Students will experiment with different coin combinations in order to reach the target amounts on the screen.
 The coin abacus can be easily adapted by gluing real coins on the abacus.

 System for Identifying Bills

 In addition to learning to identify coins, it is also important for them to learn to identify and organize paper money by denomination.
 This is considerably more challenging than discriminating coins.
 If a student is unable to see the numbers on bills, they can use electronic devices that identify bill denominations or they can use a system for marking bills for later identification.
 The following is a way of identifying bills by the way in which they are folded.

 Other Ways to Identify Money

 There are now other ways to identify money including electronic devices that can identify bills, as well as an app on the iPad/iPhone!